What is Your Business’ Value Proposition?

 Examples include “attention to detail”, “always available”, “price conscious”, and “expert advice.”
 There are many more examples; which are most relevant for your business?

 Next, order those characteristics based on how effectively each differentiates you from others in your industry starting with the one that distinguishes you the most.
 Ideally there will be at least 2 or 3 that really make you stand out.

 Why Should Someone Use You Instead of a Competitor?

-Finally, use those characteristics in a succinct in a statement that tells a potential customer why they should chose to give you their business over your competitors.
+Finally, use those characteristics in a succinct statement that tells a potential customer why they should chose to give you their business over your competitors.

 Make sure that the those characteristics that distinguish you the most, the characteristics your customers really care about, are prominent in your statement.
 One way to accomplish that is by positioning them first or last in your statement.

 Done correctly, that statement should express your value proposition.

 As an example, here is our value proposition: